 Chateau Beauchene la Serriere Blanc is made from a blend of 30% Bourboulenc, 20% Grenache Blanc, 30% Roussanne and 20% Clairette.
 On average, the production is close to 125 cases of wine each vintage.

-Serving and Decanting Chateau Beauchene with Wine, Food, Pairing Tips
+Serving Chateau Beauchene with Wine, Food, Pairing Tips

-The white wine of Chateau Beauchene is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Chateau Beauchene is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine and cheese.

 Chateau Beauchene also produces 4 red Cotes du Rhone and 2 white Cotes du Rhone wines.